kennymc-c/ucr-integration-sonyADCP/README.md

 #### Limitations / Disclaimer

-⚠️ This feature is currently only available in beta firmware releases and requires version 1.9.2 or newer.
-Please keep in mind that due to the beta status there are missing firmware features that require workarounds (see below) and that changes in future beta updates may temporarily or permanently break the functionality of this integration as a custom integration.
-Please wait until custom integrations are available in stable firmware releases if you don't want to take these risks.
+_⚠️ This feature is currently only available in beta firmware releases and requires version 1.9.2 or newer.
+Please keep in mind that due to the beta status there are missing firmware features that require workarounds (see below)._

 ##### Missing firmware features

 - The configuration file of custom integrations are not included in backups.
 - You currently can't update custom integrations.
 You need to delete the integration from the integrations menu first and then re-upload the new version.
 Do not edit any activity or macros that includes entities from this integration after you removed the integration and wait until the new version has been uploaded and installed.
 You also need to add re-add entities to the main pages after the update as they are automatically removed.
 An update function will probably be added once the custom integrations feature will be available in stable firmware releases.

-#### Download integration driver
+#### 1 - Download integration driver

-Download the uc-intg-sonyadcp-x.x.x-aarch64.tar.gz archive in the assets section from the [latest release](https://github.com/kennymc-c/ucr2-integration-sonyADCP/releases/latest)
+Download the uc-intg-sonyadcp-x.x.x-aarch64.tar.gz archive in the assets section from the [latest release](https://github.com/kennymc-c/ucr2-integration-sonyADCP/releases/latest).

-#### Install the custom integration driver on the remote
+#### 2 - Upload & installation

+##### Upload in Web Configurator

 Since firmware version 2.2.0 you can upload custom integrations in the web configurator.
-Go to integrations, click on install custom and choose the downloaded tar.gz file
+Go to _Integrations_ in the top menu, on the top right click on _Add new/Install custom_ and choose the downloaded tar.gz file.

-##### Upload via Core API or 3rd party tools
+##### Alternative - Upload via Core API or 3rd party tools

 ```shell
 curl --location 'http://$IP/api/intg/install' \